For those who absolutely need to visit their branch, we reveal which banks are open and when.

 “Over recent years, we have seen students increasingly turn to digital banking and as a result have seen low demand among student customers for branch banking services," commented a spokesperson for Santander.

-"So we have taken the difficult decision to permanently close our branches located on university sites."
+"So, we have taken the difficult decision to permanently close our branches located on university sites."

+Most Santander branches are open from 10am to 2pm, Monday to Friday.
 It’s worth using the branch locator, as opening times could change at short notice.

 Santander also has a handy page with tips on how to get in touch and what you can do online or via the app, including applying for a mortgage payment holiday or accessing fixed rate bonds free of charge.